 Royal Caribbean International

-There’s one formal evening per week on cruises and men have a choice of tuxedo or dark suit, ladies a cocktail dress or gown or elegant pant suit.
+You should dress for a cruise with Princess the same way you would for any stylish land-based resort, the line recommends.
+There’s one Formal Evening per week and men have a choice of tuxedo or dark suit; ladies a cocktail dress or gown or elegant pant suit.
+There are tuxedo rental shops on board the ships.

 Azamara Club Cruises